rails/rails/guides/source/debugging_rails_applications.md

 ### Tagged Logging

-When running multi-user, multi-account applications, it’s often useful to be able to filter the logs using some custom rules. +TaggedLogging+ in Active Support helps in doing exactly that by stamping log lines with subdomains, request ids, and anything else to aid debugging such applications.
+When running multi-user, multi-account applications, it’s often useful to be able to filter the logs using some custom rules. `TaggedLogging` in Active Support helps in doing exactly that by stamping log lines with subdomains, request ids, and anything else to aid debugging such applications.

 ```ruby
 logger = ActiveSupport::TaggedLogging.new(Logger.new(STDOUT))